 Make friends from around the world!

-One of the very best things about volunteering in Costa Rica in teaching English project is the chance to make friends and meet new people from around the world.
+One of the very best things about volunteering in Costa Rica with Teaching English project is the chance to make friends and meet new people from around the world.
 You’ll encounter like-minded individuals who share your passions for travel, kids, and teaching.
 Ask questions and learn about new parts of the world!

 Give hope and possibility to young Costa Ricans in need!

-Contact IFRE today to learn more about volunteering to teach English in San Jose, Costa Rica!
+Contact IFRE today to learn more about Teach English volunteering in Costa Rica!

-There are many ways for you to make an impact in San Jose, Costa Rica.
+There are many ways for you to make an impact in Costa Rica.
 You can also join our following projects.

 - Bali - Teaching English

 - Cambodia - Teach in Schools